-Bonus 1 - Vanishing Tutorials Collection (value $97)
+Bonus 1 - Vanishing Tutorials Collection Vol 1 (value $97)

 On the free how-to-play-bass.com site a tutorial goes live every Tuesday and then the following Tuesday it 'vanishes' and a new one takes its place.
-So far I've done 16 of these....the plan is to do 50.
+So far I've done 35 of these in the second volume....the plan is to do 50 before Volume 3 starts.
 And if you want to know where these tutorials vanish to...it's their own collection of tutorials that you'll get permanent access to as a bonus to the 30 Day Challenge.